 Who and Where We Serve

 From Alaska to New York City, the National Health Service Corps serves patients in communities with limited access to health care.
-About one in five people in the United States (21 percent) lives in a Health Professional Shortage Area (HPSA), which means they go without essential health services or have to travel long distances to see a primary health care provider.
+Many people live in a Health Professional Shortage Area (HPSA), which means they go without essential health services or have to travel long distances to see a primary health care provider.

-Today, nearly 8,900 primary care medical, dental, and mental and behavioral health providers are working nationwide at more than 14,000 NHSC-approved sites in rural areas, in the most distressed inner-city neighborhoods, and in small towns in the frontier west.
-In addition to Corps providers currently providing care, nearly 1,000 students, residents, and health providers receive scholarships or participate in the Student to Service Loan Repayment program to prepare to practice
+Today, nearly 9,200 primary care medical, dental, and mental and behavioral health providers are working nationwide at NHSC-approved sites in rural areas, in the most distressed inner-city neighborhoods, and in small towns in the frontier west.
+In addition to Corps providers currently providing care, nearly 1,100 students, residents, and health providers receive NHSC scholarships or participate in the Student to Service Loan Repayment program to prepare to practice.

 About half of all NHSC-approved sites are Health Resources and Services Administration (HRSA)-supported Health Centers, known as Federally Qualified Health Centers (FQHCs).
 About 40 percent of Health Center patients have no health insurance.